KenCao2007/WSM_TPP/README.md

 # Weighted Score Matching for Temporal Point Processes

-Code for manuscript 'Weighted Score Matching for Temporal Point Processes', submitted
+Code for Is Score Matching Suitable for Estimating Point Processes?
+NeurIPS 2024

 ## Dependencies:
 * Use python==3.8